kohtaroyamakawa/kohblogsite/content/about.md

 ## Teaching
-I was a teaching assistant in undergrad and in my first year as a PhD:
+I was a teaching assistant in undergrad and in my first year as a PhD.
+Some of my [favorite reviews](/reviews/myteaching)

 Spring 2021 GSI for PHYS 7B